 November 16, 1688 – Ann “Goody” Glover is hanged for witchcraft in Boston.
 She is the last “witch” to be hanged in that city.

 1689 – Increase Mather and Sir William Phips petitioned William and Mary, new rulers of England, to restore the charter of the Massachusetts colony.

-Boston Minister, Cotton Mather, who had been involved in the Ann Glover’s trial for witchcraft, publishes Memorable Providences, which relates to witchcraft and possession.
+Boston Minister Cotton Mather, who had been involved in Ann Glover’s trial for witchcraft, publishes Memorable Providences, which relates to witchcraft and possession.

 Benjamin Holton died in Salem Village, and the doctor attending could not identify a cause of death.
 His death would later be brought out as evidence against Rebecca Nurse in 1692.

-October, 1689 – The Salem Village church granted Reverend Samuel Parris a full deed to the parsonage, apparently in violation of the congregation’s own rules.
+October 1689 – The Salem Village church granted Reverend Samuel Parris a full deed to the parsonage, violating the congregation’s rules.

 November 19, 1689 – The Salem Village church covenant was signed, including Reverend Samuel Parris and 27 full members.
 Parris is officially ordained at the church.

 1691 – William and Mary replaced the Massachusetts Bay Colony charter with a new one establishing the Province of Massachusetts Bay.
 They appointed Sir William Phips as the royal governor.